Free for All (album): Composition

-"Pensativa" was composed by Clare Fischer, but was arranged by Hubbard for the occasion: "I was playing a gig in Long Island", he recalls, "and the pianist started playing it.
+Clare Fischer's "Pensativa" was arranged by Hubbard for the occasion: "I was playing a gig in Long Island and the pianist started playing it.
 The mood got me, this feeling of a pensive woman.
 And the melody was so beautiful that, after I'd gotten home, I couldn't get it out of my mind."

-The album was intended to have featured three more tunes, Shorter's "Eva" and two vocals by Wellington Blakey, Blakey's cousin.
+The album was intended to have featured Wayne Shorter's composition "Eva" and two tracks with vocals by Wellington Blakey, bandleader Art Blakey's cousin.
 These were attempted, but no valid takes were recorded.
-Additionally, the musicians tried a second take of "Free for All", an attempt that producer Lion had to stop because Blakey's drums broke, according to his log.
-This alternate take, first released on the limited 2014 Japanese SHM-CD, is three minutes shorter.
+Additionally, the musicians tried a second take of "Free for All", an attempt that producer Alfred Lion had to stop because Blakey's drums broke.
+This alternate take, first released on the limited 2014 Japanese SHM-CD remaster of the album, is three minutes shorter.